simplajs/docs/guides/get-started.md

 # Get started

-This guide will walk you through creating your first project with Simpla, using Github as a backend and [Netlify](https://netlify.com) for authentication.
+Let's create your first project with Simpla!
+We'll use Github as a backend and [Netlify](https://netlify.com) for authentication.

 ## Create Github repo